vy-b/OS_sim/readme.md

 # Interactive Operating System simulation
+## To run:
+**./OS_sim**
 ## some notes on intentional implementation choices/assumptions:
 - A currently running process is NOT removed from its priority queue, but rather stay in the first position.
 When it gets quantum-ed, it will move to the back of the queue.

+- I implemented 3 separate blocked queues for each type of blocked - blocked on send, on receive or on semaphore.

 - When a process is blocked, it is removed from its queue and moved to the correct blocked queue (send, receive or semaphore)